-Using that data, we should expect another recession no earlier than next February, and as late as 2022.
-In the meantime, stocks should fare quite well—they’ve never fallen in the time between the onset of an inverted yield curve and the start of the ensuing recession, rising as much as 28.5% in one instance.
+Using that data, we should expect another recession no earlier than next February, and as late as 2025.
+In the meantime, stocks should fare quite well—they’ve never fallen in the time between the onset of the yield curve inverting and the start of the ensuing recession - including in 2019-20 - rising as much as 28.5% in one instance.

-The bad news, of course, is that a recession now seems likely.
-According to the San Francisco Federal Reserve, a negative curve has forecast all nine previous U.S. recessions.
+The bad news, of course, is that if the yield curve does in fact invert, a recession seems likely.
+According to the San Francisco Federal Reserve, a negative curve has forecast all 10 previous U.S. recessions.
 The prospect of an impending recession is daunting for all investors.
-But a decade removed from the last U.S. recession, and with poor economic data in Europe, China and elsewhere, and just 20,000 jobs added to the U.S. work force in February, the writing of another recession has been on the wall for a while—inverted yield curve or not.

-What to Make of the Inverted Yield Curve
+What to Make of the Possible Inverted Yield Curve

-If you believe the history of inverted yield curves, we could have another 21 months (give or take) before we have to start battening down the hatches in preparation for another recession.
+If you believe the history of yield curves inverting, we could have another 21 months (give or take) before we have to start batting down the hatches in preparation for another recession.
 Until then, there’s money to be made, and good stocks abound.